 WHAT TO WEAR IN MOROCCO IN DECEMBER

 If you are heading to Morocco in December, think about packing clothing that would be comfortable for you in the autumn.
 Pants/trousers, jeans, sweaters, long skirts of heavier-weight fabric, sweaters, sweatshirts, and hoodies are all an excellent way to stay comfortable when the weather is cooler.

 It is also a great idea to be prepared for much cooler nights.
-Many of the accommodations in Morocco are without central heat and air, so be prepared with warm pajamas and robes, an extra blanket, and even a sleeping bag (even if you don’t plan to stay the night in the desert).
+Accommodations in Morocco are often without central heat, so be prepared with warm pajamas and robes, an extra blanket, and even a sleeping bag if you’ll be staying in a hostel or the desert.

-If you plan to visit the mountains, a heavier jacket, warm socks, hats, and waterproof boots (if you plan to hike) will be helpful.
+If you plan to visit the mountains, a heavier waterproof jacket, warm socks, hats, and waterproof boots (if you plan to hike) will be helpful.
 And thermal underwear is a great idea, too, if you plan to ski or hike in the mountains.

 When packing for December in Morocco, the best advice of all is to be prepared for anything!